lrivallain/vuptime/content/post/2022-02-06-azure-vmware-solution-rest-api-part1.md

   * Virtual Machine grouping
 * Other AVS clouds links

 > This collection does not cover the VMware side of the API available when deploying an AVS cluster.
-If you need to directly use VMware REST APIs, the documentation and endpoint are the same ones than with on-prem SDDC products.
-It is another benefit of using VMware managed-products instances.
+If you need to use VMware products REST APIs, the documentation and endpoints are the same ones than with on-prem SDDC products.
+It is another benefit of using VMware managed-products instances: You do not change your habits and your existing automation tooling.

 ### Collection import